aurbac/amplify-react-app/README.md

 ?
 Are you sure you want to continue? **Yes**

-## Use Authentication and send events to Cognito
+## Use Authentication and send events to Amazon Cognito

 We are going to [use pre-built UI component for Authentication](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js#option-1-use-pre-built-ui-components) and [record custom events to Amazon Pinpoint](https://docs.amplify.aws/lib/analytics/record/q/platform/js#recording-custom-events).